ScalablyTyped/circe/docs/src/main/tut/parsing.md

 val parseResult = parse(rawJson)
 ```

-Because parsing might fail, the result is an `Either` with an `io.circe.Error` on the left side.
+Because parsing might fail, the result is an `Either` with an `io.circe013.Error` on the left side.
 In the example above, the input was valid JSON, so the result was a `Right` containing the
 corresponding JSON representation.